kenlasko/k8s/mariadb/README.md

 ```

 ## From ONode1
-1. Copy mariadb-backup.sql from NAS01 to ONode1 **/kube-storage/mariadb/data** using WinSCP or equivalent
-2. If replication was previously enabled on ONode1, run:
+1. If replication was previously enabled on cloud, run:
 ```
 stop slave;
 drop database gitea;